alondmnt/joplin-plugin-time-slip/README.md

 ## Features

 - Manage multiple concurrent timers, saved into multiple logs
-- Sync completed and running tasks across devices
+- Sync completed and running tasks across devices (including mobile)
 - Display summaries by date ranges
 - Logs are saved in Joplin notes in a simple-to-export CSV format